 - 14.3 Motions for which notice has been given will be listed on the agenda in the order in which notice was received, unless the member giving notice states, in writing, that they propose to move it to a later meeting or withdraw it. - 14.4 The agenda for each Council meeting, other than the Annual Meeting, shall include all notices of motions which relate to Council functions proposed to be moved at that meeting which have been received in time and have not been withdrawn in writing by the proposer.
-Motions which are the responsibility of Council will be dealt with in the order upon which they are received. - 14.5 Motions which relate to matters which are not the responsibility of Council (e.g. Cabinet functions) will be referred by the Chief Legal Officer to the responsible body for consideration at its next available meeting.
-The proposer and seconder of the motion are entitled to speak to the motion at the meeting of that body.
-Only members of that body may move or second a proposition at the meeting of that body. - 14.6 No notice of motion, which if adopted, will, in the opinion of the Mayor, rescind, or substantially reverse the effect of a Council resolution made within the previous six months, shall be proposed unless the notice is signed by a majority of the members of the Council. - 14.7 The Chief Legal Officer will, if requested, help members with the wording of motions. - 14.8 No notice of motion shall be accepted which in the opinion of the Chief Legal Officer relates to a quasi judicial matter before the Council.
+Motions which are the responsibility of Council will be dealt with in the order upon which they are received. - 14.5 If a motion set out in the summons is not moved either by a member who gave notice thereof or by some other member on their behalf it shall, unless postponed by consent of the Council, be treated as withdrawn and shall not be moved without fresh notice. - 14.6 Motions which relate to matters which are not the responsibility of Council (e.g. Cabinet functions) will be referred by the Chief Legal Officer to the responsible body for consideration at its next available meeting.
+The proposer and seconder (or some other member on their behalf) of the motion are entitled to speak to the motion at the meeting of that body.
+Only members of that body may move or second a proposition at the meeting of that body. - 14.7 No notice of motion, which if adopted, will, in the opinion of the Mayor, rescind, or substantially reverse the effect of a Council resolution made within the previous six months, shall be proposed unless the notice is signed by a majority of the members of the Council. - 14.8 The Chief Legal Officer will, if requested, help members with the wording of motions. - 14.9 No notice of motion shall be accepted which in the opinion of the Chief Legal Officer relates to a quasi judicial matter before the Council.